-The existing cap-and-trade program in New York for electricity (the RGGI) only prices carbon at \$12 a ton and Congress found that the cap was set too high to have a significant impact on reducing emissions.
+The existing cap-and-trade program in NY for electricity (RGGI) only prices carbon at \$12 a ton and Congress found that the cap was set too high to have a significant impact on reducing emissions.
 The state estimates the social cost of carbon at \$121 a ton.

-Some studies have found that cap-and-trade systems "if well designed and appropriately implemented, can achieve their core objective of meeting targeted emissions reductions cost-effectively."
-While proponents they argue that allowing that market to set the price will lower costs, they recognize that "a robust market requires a cap that is significantly below business-as-usual emissions."
-They also stress the importance of the government being able to document the actual level of emissions, including before the program starts.334
+There are studies that have found that cap-and-trade systems, "if well designed and appropriately implemented, can achieve their core objective of meeting targeted emissions reductions cost-effectively."
+While they argue that allowing the "market' to set the price will lower costs, they recognize that "a robust market requires a cap that is significantly below business-as-usual emissions."
+They also stress the importance of the government be able to document the actual level of emissions, including before the program starts.311

-The Problems with Carbon Offsets
+The problems with Carbon Offsets